ming-li-314/Rain-Prediction/README.md

 # Rain-Prediction
-Erdos Institute Deep Learning Course Project
+Erdos Institute Spring 2025 Deep Learning Course Project

 The goal is to predict whether it rains or not in the next 6 hours using Convolutional Neural Network (CNN) and Graph Neural Network (GNN).
 The weather forecasting data is from ERA5 (European Centre for Medium-Range Weather Forecasts (ECMWF) https://cds.climate.copernicus.eu/) single-level hourly data.
 Only the months of January, February, March of 2025 have been used.